CalARVRCourse-Fall2023/hw3-ar-game/README.md

 ![image7.png](/Instructions/image7.png)

-Select our Plane Visualization Object and drag your new material into its component list.
+Select our AR Plane Visualization Object and drag your new material into its component list.
 This completes our object.
 To turn it into a prefab, first create a Prefabs folder under Assets.
-Then simply drag our Plane Visualization Object from the hierarchy into this folder.
-You can now delete the object from the scene hierarchy.
+Then simply drag our AR Plane Visualization Object from the hierarchy into this folder. **You can now delete the object from the scene hierarchy. **

 Lastly drag your new prefab over to the Plane Prefab section of AR Plane Manager.